 The history of the name Hendey begins in the days of the Anglo-Saxon tribes in Britain.
 It was a name for a person with a mild temperment.
 The surname Hendey is derived from the Old English word hendy, which means courteous, kind, and gentle.
 This word was also often used as a personal name.
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Hendey family

-Another 179 words (13 lines of text) covering the years 1198 and 1391 are included under the topic Early Hendey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hendey research.
+Another 90 words (6 lines of text) covering the years 1198 and 1391 are included under the topic Early Hendey History in all our PDF Extended History products and printed products wherever possible.

 Hendey Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hendey are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hendey include: Hendy, Henday, Hendey, Hendley and others.

 Early Notables of the Hendey family (pre 1700)